Saturday’s best

 _Kyle Trask, Florida, threw for 433 yards and four TDs, and the No. 6 Gators beat Tennessee 31-19 to clinch a spot in the SEC championship game.

-—Corey Rucker, Arkansas State, set the FBS record for a freshman with 310 yards receiving and caught four TD passes in a 48-15 win over UL Monroe.
+—Corey Rucker, Arkansas State, set the FBS freshman record with 310 yards receiving and caught four TD passes in a 48-15 win over UL Monroe.

+— Mac Jones, Alabama, passed for 385 yards and four TDs, and the No. 1 Crimson used a slew of explosive plays to run away from LSU 55-17.

 —Drew Plitt, Ball State, threw for 366 yards and accounted for five TDs to help the Cardinals overwhelm Central Michigan 45-20.